Notebooks and laptops are often interchangeable terms used for portable computers.

 Graphics cards are crucial for graphically intensive tasks such as video games and video rendering, while the processor provides the infrastructure for your computer to interact with applications.

-The better the CPU and GPU, the better your overall experience.
+The faster the CPU and GPU, the better your overall experience.
 Most notebooks have integrated graphics cards, which means the GPU is built onto the same die as the CPU.

 This makes a notebook ideal for web browsing, social media, and basic applications.